You’ll Know Exactly Where to Sell by the End of This

 Just starting?
 Try Facebook Marketplace for free local sales first.
 Test products and pricing without any risk.

 Ready to build something real?
-Start Shopify’s 90-day free trial.
+Start Shopify 3 day free and $1/month for 3 months.
 Build your store, add products, launch properly.
 The $1/month for three months after is basically nothing, and you’ll have your own branded store.

 Selling handmade?
 List on both Etsy (for traffic) AND build a Shopify store (for brand loyalty).
 Don’t rely only on marketplaces.